Beeswax and Beehive -- Building in Ranks

 Beehive is a storehouse game rarely seen in books; my only sources are books on card games for children, Joseph Leeming's Games and Fun With Playing Cards (1980 Dover abridgement of an 1949 original), Alfred Sheinwold's 101 Best Family Card Games (Sterling, 1992), and Vernon Quinn's

 50 Card Games for children (USPCC 1946, where it appears as Honeybee).
-It is also rare as a computer game: until recently, I had only seen one version, no longer available, by NZP Games (their website no longer exists, but my 2005 copy of the game still runs in Windows 7).
+It is also rare as a computer game: until recently, I had only seen one version, no longer available, by NZP Games (their website no longer exists, but my 2005 copy of the game still runs in Windows 11!).
 10 cards are initially dealt to a storehouse (only the last card is face up; others are turned face up as they are uncovered).
-Six cards are dealt, one each, to six columns to start the tableau; the remaining 36 cards form a stock.
-The stock is dealt, three at a time as in Demon (Canfield) or Klondike, to a wastepile (NZP and Leeming both specify that the stock be dealt with only one card at a time visible, but I find games using the Demon deal much more strategic if you spread each group of three).
+Six more cards are dealt, one each to six piles, to start the tableau; the remaining 36 cards form a stock.
+The stock is dealt, three at a time as in Demon or Klondike, to a wastepile (NZP and Leeming both specify that the stock be dealt with only one card at a time visible, but I find games using the Demon deal much more strategic if you spread each group of three, as you will see in the sample deal).
 If the top of the waste matches any of the tableau columns in rank, it may be moved there, uncovering another waste card.
 When the stock is exhausted (possibly after dealing one or two leftover cards as a group), the waste can be turned over (without shuffling) and redealt, as many times as necessary.
 When the fourth card of the same rank is moved to a tableau column, the quartet of four cards are discarded, and the empty column can be filled at any time with a card from the storehouse or waste.
 Leeming specifies that an empty column must be immediately filled from the storehouse, or from the top of the waste after the storehouse is empty.
-But the game is also more strategic if a column may be left empty (NZP and Solitaire Virtuoso both allow this).
+But the game is also much more strategic if a column may be left empty (NZP and Solitaire Virtuoso both allow this).
 The object is to form and discard all 13 quartets of the same rank.
 NZP uses a storehouse of 16 cards, but the game is probably too hard that way.
 There is now a good version in BVS Solitaire, with the same 10-card storehouse specified in Leeming.
 Solitaire Virtuoso uses a 13-card storehouse as a default; this can be changed to any value between 7 and 16.
+Beehive is a good game for practicing strategic manipulation of the stock, which may help in other games (such as Demon or the three-at-a-time version of Klondike: Robert Abbott's site has a discussion of how to use this strategy in playing Klondike).

-Copyright ©2021 by Michael Keller.
+Copyright ©2024 by Michael Keller.
 All rights reserved.
-This file was revised on June 5, 2021.
+This file was revised on May 31, 2024.